 Download the spreadsheet

 This document is an abridged version of the master – please ask if you require further details.
 Whilst we have given, with much hesitation, atypical sites where species have been sown or dumped, we have marked these as alien, and retained the highest ‘native’ site.

 Please try and add or improve them – absence of a species means that there are no records over 310 m (1000 feet).
 Even a quick trip to the top of Ben Macdui in 2010, in thick mist, resulted in about 20 new records or confirmation of very old records.
+Work on the Ben Nevis in the last few years has been especially productive.
 For many of the alpine species we have tried to find lowest altitudes, a more difficult task.
 Again, any records for this aspect are welcomed.

 For all records we require at least the following details: altitude, 6 figure grid reference, site, vice county, date and recorder, differentiating between field and literature records.
 By all means use a GPS, but, unless yours is miles better than those we have seen, please check it against the contours on a map if at all possible, rounding down to the next 5 m below.
 The BSBI also has a recording card, with the highest records printed against each name – useful as a quick aide-memoire.
 Please bear in mind that this is a working document.
 In particular there are a few queries, marked as such, any help would be appreciated.

 Mr. D.A.
 Pearman, Algiers, Feock, Truro, Cornwall, TR3 6RA